thompsonj/thompsonj.github.io/_posts/2016-08-10-how-many-permutations.md

 ---
 layout: post
-title:  "How many permutations should I perform?"
+title:  "How many permutations should you perform?"
 date:   2016-08-10 14:05:00 +0200
 comments: true
 categories: [stats]